 Postgraduate Open Event

 Our next Postgraduate Open Day is on Wednesday 22 April 2015 (2-7pm).
-Registration will open early 2015 but in the meantime, why not sign up to BCYou! and receive email updates about the University.
+Registration is now open – you can sign up at the foot of this page.

 Our postgraduate open event offers you the chance to: